-The current Night of Lights tradition is nothing new, though!
+The holidays are a big deal in Fort Wayne, and we start our festivities early at the annual Night of Lights celebration on Wednesday, November 23 — Thanksgiving eve.
+The current Night of Lights tradition is nothing new, though.
 Fort Wayne’s love of the holidays goes way back to the Wolf & Dessauer Department Store.
 Yes, a department store!

 History of Wolf & Dessauer Holiday Traditions